jayraj4021/simple_riscv_core/README.md

 4. <strong>control.v</strong> 👮‍♂️- defines the controller unit.
 5. <strong>basicMemory.v</strong> - defines a basic memory array.

 I wrote this code as I read through <strong>'Computer Organization and Design' by Patterson and Hennessy</strong>.
+Following image taken from the book shows the datapath of the implementation.